 How do I know?
 Because I’m an “old pro” at letting go.
 I grew up in foster homes, and was constantly saying hello and good-bye to new families, friends, schools, and cities.
 The downside of good foster homes is that it’s so hard to keep leaving and starting over.
 But I learned how to love, say good-bye, and open my heart to love again.

 And I’ve loved and lost life partners – those heart-wrenching, gut-twisting breakups that slam you to the ground and rip you to pieces.
 Worse, though, was when my sister cut me out of her life.
 Five years ago, she told me she didn’t want to speak to me again and wouldn’t tell me why.
 That was the ultimate lesson in powerlessness and letting go.

 If anyone knows how to break free from the past and move on with her life, it’s me!

 All 15 chapters in this ebook about breaking free from the past start with a real person’s story of breaking up; some people have moved on while others are still trapped in the past.
 Maybe readers will recognize themselves in their stories.
 Even better, they’ll see how clinging instead of letting go steals their happiness, confidence, self-respect, and hopes for the future.

-If you’re struggling to break from from a breakup, read Can’t Get Over the Break Up?
-How to Move Through the Pain.
+If you’re struggling to break from from a breakup, read How to Overcome Depressed Feelings After a Breakup.